tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 Unit tests are updated according to all bug fixes and enhancements made so do not run YUI's original unit tests against this port.

-More than 50 unit tests and many more to come!!
+**60** unit tests written!!

 How to run the test suite:

-* You need a server with PHP 4+ installed.
+* You need a server with PHP 4.3+ installed (preferrably PHP 5).
-* Download the code and upload it to a folder in your server.
+* Download the repository and upload it to a folder in your server.
 * Open your favourite browser and enter the URL to the file `tests/run.php`.

 <a name="api"></a>